SQream/pysqream/README.rst

     con.close()

-Example of a SET data loop for data loading:
+Example of a SET data loop for data loading
 -----------------------------------------------------

 .. code-block:: python